-Applications are due by December 1 at http://admissions.illinois.edu.
+All other applications can be filed between September 1 and January 5 at http://admissions.illinois.edu.
 When you apply, you will be asked to list a first choice and a second choice department.
 We hope that you will select MatSE as your first choice but if not, please consider listing MatSE as your second choice.
 Admission to the College of Engineering at the University of Illinois is competitive and providing the name of a second choice department can increase your chances of being admitted to the Engineering College.

 Transfer student?
 Find out the requirements